-By bringing the arts to institutionalized individuals the belief is that participation in the artistic process significantly affects a person’s self-esteem and general outlook on the world.
-The arts are a vital tool in aiding inmates to use their sentenced time constructively by rousing them to develop their self-discipline, self-esteem, work ethic, and interpersonal and communication skills while examining their lives and actions which led to their incarceration.
-The classes are uniquely designed to help alleviate depressive symptoms, heighten focus and concentration, as well as aid in problem solving and self discipline techniques
+We bring the arts to institutionalized individuals with the belief that participation in the artistic process significantly affects a person’s self-esteem and general outlook on the world.
+The arts are a vital tool in aiding people who have lost their way in life to use their time constructively by rousing them to develop their self-discipline, self-esteem, work ethic, and interpersonal and communication skills while examining their lives and actions which led to their addictions, behavioral/mental health, incarceration, etc.